mthap Frequently Asked Questions

 Q. How do I save my report as a PDF document?

 A. For Windows, you can install the free PDFCreator program.
 From your web browser, you can then "print" to the "PDFCreator" printer which will save the document as PDF file.
+Some browsers also have a save to PDF or print to PDF option already built in.

 Need more help?